Birkbjo/Lost-Ark-Queue-Monitor/README.md

 ### --debug, -d

 Sets log level to debug.
-Also outputs the processed image the OCR uses for recognition to `output.png`.
+Also outputs the processed image the OCR uses for recognition to `processed.png`, and the raw screenshot to `screenshot.png`.

 ## Limitations

 -   Lost Ark should preferebly be running in `windowed` or `borderless` windowed mode.
-    The screencapture does not work if running in Fullscreen and the window is minmized.
+    The screen-capture does not work if running in Fullscreen and the window is minimized.
 This is due to the render-loop being paused, and there's no way around that.

 -   There has been very limited testing.
 I created this for myself, based on code I wrote for the same purpose for WoW Classic release.
 I have not tested on different monitors, resolutions or other versions than Windows 10.
 Please raise an issue if you face bugs.